paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

 \subsubsection{Generating the effective Hamiltonian from the effective Hilbert space}

-When constructing a new effective Hilbert space, it is straightforward to construct the effective Hamiltonian within this effective Hilbert space: Since we have already generated the set of basis states $\mathcal{N}_\mathcal{M}^{(k)}$ by applying the Hamiltonian $k$ times, we can simply retain those Hamiltonian matrix elements and combine them with their Hermitian conjugates, which by construction also automatically must add up to \emph{every} Hamiltonian matrix element within the effective subspace.
+As the dimension of the underlying Hilbert space is typically extremely large (easily exceeding $10^{50}$), it is not possible to explicitly store the Hamiltonian in the underlying basis, even as a sparse matrix.
+Therefore, a matrix-free method must be used to compute the action of the Hamiltonian used in the generation of $\mathcal{H}_\text{eff}(t)$ of~\eqref{eq:H_eff}.
+However, once $\mathcal{H}_\text{eff}(t)$ has been established, the Hamiltonian inside of this lower-dimensional subspace is constructed as an explicit sparse matrix, allowing for the use of efficient SpMV algorithms: During the last application of the matrix-free Hamiltonian method used in constructing~$\mathcal{H}_\text{eff}(t)$, we construct the Hamiltonian \emph{inside}~$\mathcal{H}_\text{eff}(t)$ by first retaining the association between each basis state $\ket{n}$ and its image under the Hamiltonian and then also generating the matrix element associated with each such pair.
+Combined with their Hermitian conjugates, the set of all such matrix elements must add up to \emph{every} Hamiltonian matrix element within the effective subspace.
 However, we need to take care to avoid creating duplicate entries of matrix elements, which can occur, e.g., either due to the intersection of two neighbor sets being non-empty ($\mathcal{N}_{\mathcal{M}}^{(k)} \cap \mathcal{N}_{\mathcal{M}}^{(l)} \neq \emptyset$), or due to the existence of non-trivial neighbors within $\mathcal{M}$.